 M.A., D.Phil.
 (Psychology) Allahabad University

-Shalini Bharat is Acting Director and Professor in the School of Health Systems Studies, Tata Institute of Social Sciences, Mumbai.
+Shalini Bharat is Director and Professor in the School of Health Systems Studies, Tata Institute of Social Sciences, Mumbai.
 She is also the Program Director, Saksham, the Global Fund supported initiative which implements the TB-HIV Counselling program in Mumbai in collaboration with the Mumbai District TB Control Society.
 Prior to this, between October 2012 and Septemebr 2015, she headed Saksham, a Global Fund round -7 grant to TISS, as its National Program Director.
 TISS as the Principal Recepient of the grant implemented the counseling capacity development program for HIV counsellors employed with Government of India’s National AIDS Control Program in partnership with 38 University departments in the country.

 She was the first Dean of the restructured School of Health Systems Studies and served in that capacity from March 2006 to August 2008.
 Prior to that she was Head of the Research Unit for Family Studies.

 She teaches Qualitative Research Methods, Public Health Ethics and Health Research Ethics to postgraduate and doctoral students of the Public Health, and Health and Hospital Administration teaching programs of the School.
 Deeply committed to improving quality of research and teaching in Indian institutions of higher education, she has been organising capacity building workshops for doctoral students and early career faculty on qualitative research methods and scientific writing, for the past several years as part of her Knowledge Network project with Population Council and funded by the Bill & Melinda Gates Foundation.

 Shalini Bharat’s research has been funded by major national and international funding organisations including Ministry of Health, UNAIDS, National institutes of Health USA, UNDP, World Bank, DFID, UNIFEM, Gates Foundation, Population Council, among others.